zed-industries/zed/.cloudflare/README.md

 On push to `main`, both of these (and the files they depend on) are uploaded to Cloudflare.

+### Deployment

+These functions are deployed on push to main by the deploy_cloudflare.yml workflow.
+Worker Rules in Cloudflare intercept requests to zed.dev and proxy them to the appropriate workers.

 ### Testing

 You can use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update) to test these workers locally, or to deploy custom versions.